jairandresdiazp/SelectTransform/README.md

 }
 ```

-### function httpPost
+### function http

-allows to recover by post any value of an external dataset
+allows to recover any value of an external dataset

 | Param | Description |Required |
 | ------ | ------ | ------ |